The Keith Dambrot File

-Dambrot wasted no time putting his stamp on the program and has led Akron to the postseason in eight of the last 10 seasons – participating in the NCAA Tournament in 2009, 2011 and 2013, the National Invitation Tournament in 2006, 2008 and 2012, the College Basketball Invitational (CBI) in 2010 and the CollegeInsider.com Postseason Tournament in 2014.
+Dambrot wasted no time putting his stamp on the program and has led Akron to the postseason in nine of the last 11 seasons – participating in the NCAA Tournament in 2009, 2011 and 2013, the National Invitation Tournament in 2006, 2008, 2012, and 2016, the College Basketball Invitational (CBI) in 2010 and the CollegeInsider.com Postseason Tournament in 2014.

-Dambrot has led Akron to the MAC Tournament semifinals in 10-straight years, including seven title game appearances in the last nine seasons.
-The Zips’ run of consecutive semifinal appearances is tied for the longest streak in MAC history.
+Dambrot has led Akron to the MAC Tournament semifinals in 11-straight years, including eight title game appearances in the last 10 seasons.
+In 2015-16, the Zips set the MAC record for the longest streak of most consecutive semifinal appearances is league tournament history (since 1980) -- Miami (Ohio) 10-straight (1992-2001).

 In 2013, Dambrot was named the MAC Coach of the Year and the Red Auerbach Coach of the year, as well as a finalist for the Jim Phelan National Coach of the Year award (national COY) and the Hugh Durham Award, which recognizes the nation's top mid-major coach.

-Mentoring a total of 31 All-MAC honorees, 13 MAC All-Tournament team selections, four MAC Sixth Man of the Year honors, four MAC Defensive Players of the Year, three MAC tournament MVPs and one MAC player of the year award has highlighted his time at UA.
+Mentoring a total of 35 All-MAC honorees, 14 MAC All-Tournament team selections, five MAC Sixth Man of the Year honors, four MAC Defensive Players of the Year, three MAC tournament MVPs, one MAC Freshman of the Year and one MAC Player of the Year award has highlighted his time at UA.

 Also during his watch, 11 players have been added to the school's 1,000-point scorers list, he coached the all-time blocked shots leader for Akron and the MAC (Zeke Marshall, 368), Akron's all-time assists leader (Dru Joyce, 503), all-time winningest player (Chris McKnight, 97 victories over a four-season span) and all-time games played leaders (Steve McNees and Nikola Cvetinovic, 141).